 Step 1: Make sure your organization qualifies for a grant.

-Familiarize yourself with the Foundation’s policies and guidelines , geographic focus and current funding priorities .
+Familiarize yourself with the Foundation’s policies and guidelines, geographic focus, and funding priorities.
 If you are unsure that your proposal meets our criteria, call to discuss your proposal before beginning an application.

 Step 2: Submit an online letter of intent (if applicable).